lisliaxx/FinalProject-Group8/README.md

 Firebase is configured for:

-- Authentication: For handling user login, registration, and session management.
+- Authentication: For handling user login, registration, password reset and session management.
 - Firestore Database: For storing and managing data related to user profiles, reviews, schedules and favorite cafes.

 ## Firebase collections: